gokimoto123/ssvd1x/README.md

 ## Overview

 SSVD1x is a scientific research tool that identifies a small subset of matrix rows (genes, proteins, methylation loci, etc.) from thousands that contain a common signal of interest using L1 regularization.
-It is especially useful in applications where a reduced number of variables are needed for downstream analysis, machine learning and modeling.
+It is especially useful in applications where a reduced number of variables are required for downstream analysis, modeling and machine learning.
 ## Features

 - **Data Upload**: Support for CSV and other tabular data formats